harshiltomar/harshiltomar/README.md

 ### Hello there!
 I'm Harshil Tomar ✨
   &emsp;I enjoy turning abstract ideas into tangible solutions through coding. </br>
   &emsp;On a quest to expand my programming knowledge and skills in diverse tools and frameworks.
- - SDE at NewGen Software
+ - Currently: SDE at NewGen Software
+ - Prev: Fullstack developer ,Infiniti Solutions | Frontend Dev ,Spotline USA | UI/UX Designer, Fiverr
  - Computer Science and Engineering MSIT'24
- - Pronouns: He/Him.

 I'm always open to collaboration and always excited about working with other developers on meaningful projects. </br>
 **Connect w/m on **LinkedIn** [@linkedIn/harshiltomar](https://www.linkedin.com/in/harshiltomar/)** 📫